 That’s right!
 Since Google owns YouTube, all you have to do is have a video hosted on YouTube and embedded on your website.
 This increases the likelihood of your website ranking higher and improved conversion rates.
 Here are some tips on how to add high-quality video content to your website to boost your rankings and conversion rates.

 Navigating the rebranding process and launching a completely new, optimized website wasn’t easy.
-But it gave the Member Solutions team valuable insight into the kind of planning, techniques, and development involved.
+But it gave the Member Solutions team valuable insight into the kind of planning, techniques, and development required.
 To help you out, we asked our marketing department, “What did you learn from our recent rebrand and the launch of our new site?”

 I’m a huge fan of using direct mail to market my martial arts studio.
-Being just outside of Boston, Massachusetts, I’ve always had to find creative, low-cost alternatives to my marketing.
+Being just outside of Boston, Massachusetts, I’ve always had to find creative, low-cost alternatives for my marketing.
 My overhead historically has been high, so a costly marketing plan has never been an option for me.